 NATURAL and LOAD segment boundary conditions are synonymous.
 They represent a generalized flux boundary condition derived from the divergence theorem.
 The expression may be an explicit specification, involving only constants and coordinates, or it may be an implicit relation involving values and derivatives of system variables.
 The Natural boundary condition reduces to the Neumann boundary condition in the special case of the Poisson equation.
-See the User Guide chapter Natural Boundary Conditions on the implementation of Natural boundary conditions.
+See the User Guide chapter Natural Boundary Conditions are synonymous.
+They represent a generalized flux boundary condition in the special case of the Poisson equation.

-Contact Resistance (Discontinuous Variable) Boundary Conditions boundary condition.
-See "Jump Boundaries [192]" in the next section.
+Contact Resistance (Discontinuous Variable) Boundary Conditions

-Interior boundaries can be defined to have a contact resistance using the CONTACT(variable)
+Interior boundaries can be defined to have a contact resistance using the CONTACT(variable) boundary condition.
+See "Jump Boundaries 241" in the next section.